ministryofjustice/cloud-platform-multi-container-demo-app/helm_deploy/multi-container-app/README.md

 ## Introduction
 This directory contains the necessary files required to install the MoJ Multi Container Ruby application via the Helm package manager.
 This application is intended to be used to demonstrate the ease of deployment on a MoJ Cloud Platform.

-Each component(API server, worker, rails app) of this application is the subchart.
+Each component(API server, postgres, worker, rails app) of this application is the subchart.

-For the local instance of the application you can run Postgres in an ephemeral docker container.
-Refer the (postgres folder)[../postgres] for installation instructions.
+For the local instance of the application you can run Postgres in an ephemeral docker container by enabling the `postgres.enabled:true` in `values.yaml`

 When deploying to [cloud platform][cloudplatform] setup an RDS instance using the [terraform module] (https://github.com/ministryofjustice/cloud-platform-terraform-rds-instance) and set the $DATABASE_URL from the kubernetes secret created.